WPI-CS3733-2024D/team-agilecodesters/documents/DesignDocument.md

 - Student: stores information about students.
 - Faculty: stores information about professors.
 - ResearchPosition: stores information about research projects.
-- ProjectStaff: links Students and Professors to Projects.
-(TODO make sure a 3-way table is possible)
 - Enrolled/Accepted Position: links students to a research position they have applied to

 Provide a UML diagram of your database model showing the associations and relationships among tables.